Kuucheen/KC-Scraper/README.md

 ### <p align="center">❓ How to use ❓</p>
 <br>

  1. Place your proxy sites in the "sites.txt" file or create configs in the "presets" folder.

  2. Ensure that the website you choose is capable of displaying proxies.
 For instance, you can use the following example site: https://openproxy.space/list/http.

+4. Start the program

+5. Check the proxies using this [proxy checker](https://github.com/Kuucheen/KC-Checker)

-     3. (secret) Pro tip: Don't forget to add "http://" or "https://" before the website URL.
+(secret) Pro tip: Don't forget to add "http://" or "https://" before the website URL.
 <br>

 -----